lyledouglass/wowtools/README.md

         2. Deletes current ElvUI install in the Addons directory
         3. Downloads latest zip of ElvUI
         4. Unzips and moves folder to your Addons directory
+4. Asks user if they want to open the Curseforge application

 ## Planned enhancements
 * Implement CLI commands to allow users to perform specific actions on demand.